syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 # Getting Started with .NET MAUI Chips

-This section explains the steps required to create [.NET MAUI Chips](https://www.syncfusion.com/maui-controls/maui-chips) and arrange them in a layout for performing action.
+This section explains the steps required to create chips and arrange them in a layout for performing action.
 This section covers only the minimal features that you needed to know to get started with the chips.

 ## Adding .NET MAUI Chips reference